Frequently Asked Questions

 Do you take insurance?

-We do not work with insurance plans.
+Our practice does not work with insurance plans.
 We are not a member of any insurance panels and do not accept insurance payments.
 This has enabled us to provide our best care without interference from third parties.
-Many insurance companies provide out-of-network benefits, which allow you to be reimbursed directly for services rendered.
+Many insurance companies provide out-of-network benefits, which may allow you to be reimbursed by them.
 If you have insurance, please contact your insurance company directly to see if these benefits are part of your plan.

 How do I make an appointment?